1. Hiking Trails

 6. West Harbour

 There are big things in store for Hamilton's urban waterfront, including new condos and retail and tons of cool public spaces.
-In the meantime, there's plenty here to enjoy like waterfront trails, restaurants, Parks Canada's docked HMCS Haida, and an outdoor roller-skating rink (that doubles as a skating rink in the winter).
+In the meantime, there's plenty here to enjoy like waterfront trails, restaurants, the newly arrived Theodore Tugboat, Parks Canada's docked HMCS Haida, and an outdoor roller-skating rink (that doubles as a skating rink in the winter).
 Steps away at Bayfront Park, you'll find rolling green spaces surrounded by peaceful trails, perfect for picnics, strolls and people watching.

 7. Food & Drink